Holly Hunter

 Holly Hunter (born March 20, 1958) is an American actress.
+Born in Conyers, Georgia, her first acting role was as Helen Keller in a fifth-grade play, before appearing in Rockdale County High School stagings of Oklahoma!, Man of La Mancha, and Fiddler on the Roof.
+In Pittsburgh, she graduated with a drama degree at Carnegie Mellon University and performed in local theater.

+She then moved to New York City with Frances McDormand, beginning a Broadway career.
+After appearing in a slasher film released in 1981, The Burning, she moved to Los Angeles a year later, taking on various supporting roles in theatrical and television films before starring in Raising Arizona (1987) and receiving an Academy Award nomination for her starring role in Broadcast News (1987).
+She later went on to win two Primetime Emmy Awards for her performances in the television films Roe vs. Wade (1989) and The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom (1993).

 For her performance as a mute Scottish woman in The Piano (1993), she won the Academy Award for Best Actress.
-She earned three more Academy Award nominations for Broadcast News (1987), The Firm (1993), and Thirteen (2003).
-She also won two Primetime Emmy Awards for her performances in the television films Roe vs. Wade (1989) and The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom (1993).

-Hunter's other film roles include Raising Arizona (1987), Always (1989), Home for the Holidays (1995), Copycat (1995), Crash (1996), O Brother, Where Art Thou?
-(2000), The Incredibles (2004), its sequel Incredibles 2 (2018), Batman v Superman: Dawn of Justice (2016), and The Big Sick (2017).
-She also starred in the TNT drama series Saving Grace (2007–2010), and the Paramount+ upcoming series Star Trek: Starfleet Academy (2026).
+Later on, she was nominated for two more Oscars in The Firm (1993), and Thirteen (2003).
+Other major accolades she has won include an AACTA Award, a Silver Bear, a BAFTA Award, a Cannes Film Festival Award and a Golden Globe.

 Early life

-Hunter was born in Conyers, Georgia, the daughter of Marguerite "Dee Dee" (née Catledge), a homemaker, and Charles Edwin Hunter, a part-time sporting goods company representative and farmer with a 250-acre farm.
+Hunter was born in Conyers, Georgia to Marguerite "Dee Dee" (née Catledge), a homemaker, and Charles Edwin Hunter, a part-time sporting goods company representative and farmer with a 250-acre farm.
 She is the youngest of six children.
 Her parents encouraged her talent at an early age, and her first acting part was as Helen Keller in a fifth-grade play.
 She is unable to hear with her left ear due to a childhood case of the mumps.
 The condition sometimes leads to complications at work, and some movie scenes have to be altered from the script for her to use her right ear.
 She is irreligious.
 She began acting at Rockdale County High School in the early 1970s, performing in local productions of Oklahoma!, Man of La Mancha, and Fiddler on the Roof.
 Hunter earned a degree in drama from Carnegie Mellon University in Pittsburgh and for a while performed in local theater, playing ingenue roles at City Theater, then named the City Players.